 Summer is the peak season in South Africa, and for good reason, as the country is green and full of new life.
 It’s an excellent time to visit for photographers, with great light, colour, and vivid subject matter providing all the ingredients for those to die for safari photos.

 It is also the time to go if you are interested in birds, as all the migrants are present, sporting beautiful breeding plumage and distinctive calls.

 Summer temperatures can soar to 40°C in the African bush, bringing frequent and heavy thunderstorms.
 If you plan to travel during this time, book well in advance as it can get busy – and don’t forget your waterproofs.

 Dry season (May to October)

-Winter is low season and therefore a great time to get a better deal and avoid crowds.
-Also on offer is optimal game viewing, as there is less water around, which naturally concentrates the animals around established waterholes.
+Winter is the low season and, therefore, a great time to get a better deal and avoid the crowds.
+It’s also the time for optimal game viewing, as there is less water around, which naturally concentrates the animals around established waterholes.

 LET THE ADVENTURE BEGIN!

-Contact safariFRANK and let us show you how each Safari Component can be linked up to create your ultimate safari.
+Contact SAFARI FRANK and let us show you how each Safari Component can be linked up to create your ultimate safari.
 Let us help you get started on the journey of a lifetime.